Cagot: Accusations and pseudo-medical beliefs

+Cagot as pejorative

+Philosopher Jacob Rogozinski highlights how even from as far back as the work of François Rabelais in the 16th century, the term cagot was used as a synonym for people viewed as deceitful and hypocritical.
+In contemporary language the term cagot has been further separated from it being the name of a distinct caste of people to being a pejorative term for any person who is "lazy" or "shameful".
+Similar transformations have occurred with the Spanish equivalent name agote.

+Cagot allies

 An appeal by the Cagots to Pope Leo X in 1514 was successful, and he published a papal bull in 1515, instructing that the Cagots be treated "with kindness, in the same way as the other believers."
 Still, little changed, as most local authorities ignored the bull.

-Government

 The nominal though usually ineffective allies of the Cagots were the government, the educated, and the wealthy.
 This included Charles V who officially supported tolerance of and improvements to the lives of Cagots.
 It has been suggested that the odd patchwork of areas which recognized Cagots has more to do with which local governments tolerated the prejudice, and which allowed Cagots to be a normal part of society.
 In a study in 1683, doctors examined the Cagots and found them no different from normal citizens.
 Notably, they did not actually suffer from leprosy or any other disease that could clarify their exclusion from society.
-The Parliaments of Pau, Toulouse and Bordeaux were apprised of the situation, and money was allocated to improve the lot of the Cagots, but the populace and local authorities resisted.
+The parlements of Pau, Toulouse and Bordeaux were informed of the situation, and money was allocated to improve the situation of the Cagots, but the populace and local authorities resisted.

+Through many of the centuries Cagots in France and Spain came under the protection and jurisdiction of the church.
 In 1673, the Ursúa lords of the municipality of Baztán advocated the recognition of the local Cagots as natural residents of the Baztán.
 Also in the 17th century Jean-Baptiste Colbert officially freed Cagots in France from their servitude to parish churches and from restrictions placed upon them, though in practicality nothing changed.

 By the 18th century Cagots made up considerable portions of various settlements, such as in Baigorri where Cagots made up 10% of the population.

 In 1709, the influential politician Juan de Goyeneche planned and constructed the manufacturing town of Nuevo Baztán (after his native Baztan Valley in Navarre) near Madrid.
 He brought many Cagot settlers to Nuevo Baztán, but after some years, many returned to Navarre, unhappy with their work conditions.